What is Title Insurance? 4 Essential Tips

 Title insurance is a type of policy that protects the owner or lender of a property from financial losses resulting from defects in the property title.
 In other words, it safeguards the legal rights of the property owner or lender against issues such as liens, encroachments, and fraud.

-Title insurance provides coverage up to a specific amount and may also include legal fees related to defending the title rights.
+This type of insurance provides coverage up to a specific amount and may also include legal fees related to defending the title rights.
 However, it’s important to note that some types of issues are not covered by title insurance, such as known defects, environmental hazards, and native land claims.

-Although title insurance in Ontario is not mandatory, most lenders require it as a condition of the mortgage.
+The easy answer is no. Although title insurance in Ontario is not mandatory, most lenders require it as a condition of the mortgage.
 As a one-time fee paid at the time of closing, the cost of insurance varies depending on the property’s type, value, mortgage, and the insurer.

 In Ontario, there are four primary title insurance companies: